quasarframework/quasar/docs/src/pages/start/vite-plugin/vite-plugin.md

 ::: tip
 * Notice that `@quasar/extras` is optional.
-* Also, if you want to use the Quasar Sass/SCSS variables then you need to add the `sass` dependency, based on your version of Quasar UI:
+* Also, if you want to use the Quasar Sass/SCSS variables then you need to add the Sass dependency, based on your version of Quasar UI:
   * For Quasar >= v2.14 then add `sass-embedded@^1.80.2`
   * For Quasar <= v2.13 add `sass@1.32.12` (**_notice the exact pinned version_**)
 :::